canresul07/CoreBanking/README.md

 ### 2. High-Performance Architecture
 - **Event-Driven Modularity:** Modules are completely decoupled using Spring's `ApplicationEventPublisher`.
 For example, the `AtmController` doesn't know the `NotificationService` exists.
 It simply shouts `"ATM_DEPOSIT_EVENT"`, and the Notification system listens asynchronously.
 (Open/Closed Principle).
 - **Redis In-Memory Caching:** Account balances—the most frequently accessed data in banking—are cached in Redis to dramatically reduce PostgreSQL database load and improve response times to sub-milliseconds.
+- **MongoDB NoSQL Document Storage:** Financial transaction histories and high-volume logs are offloaded to MongoDB.
+This ensures the primary PostgreSQL database remains highly optimized and focused strictly on core relational operations.

 ### 3. Fortified Security
 - **Stateless JWT Architecture:** No sessions are stored on the server.
 Every request is verified via a cryptographically signed JSON Web Token (JWT), intercepted by a custom `JwtAuthenticationFilter`.